-To achieve the goals, the developers separated transaction verification service from the creation of new blocks in the distributed registry.
+To achieve the goals, the developers separated transaction verification services from new blocks in the distributed registry.
 Also, Hyperledger implemented a certification authority and authorization of participants.

 The main drawbacks of Hyperledger smart contracts are complicated architecture and minimum SDKs and APIs.

 NEO is a blockchain platform developed by a community of Chinese programmers.
-Initially, NEO was created as an alternative to Ethereum, but with growing competition in this area, NEO developers began to implement their own solutions.
+Initially, NEO was created as an alternative to Ethereum, but with growing competition in this area, NEO developers began implementing their own solutions.

 A big plus is that NEO supports popular programming languages, such as Java, F #, C #, Kotlin, Go, and Python.
-To execute smart contracts, NEO uses the NeoVM virtual machine (NEO Virtual Machine) with a throughput of about 1000 transactions per second.
+NEO uses the NeoVM virtual machine (NEO Virtual Machine) with a throughput of about 1000 transactions per second to execute smart contracts.